Bloch MB.170: Design and development

 In 1936, the Ministry for the Air initiated a programme of modernisation of French aviation which included a request concerning a two- or three-seat multi-role aircraft that could be used as a light-bomber or attack aircraft or for reconnaissance.
 A design team at the former Bloch factory at Courbevoie (which had recently become part of the nationalised SNCASO), led by Henri Deplante, proposed the MB.170, a twin-engined, low-winged cantilever monoplane.

 The first prototype, the MB 170 AB2-A3 No.01, equipped as a two-seat attack bomber or a three-seat reconnaissance aircraft, made its maiden flight on 15 February 1938.
 It was powered by two 970 hp Gnome-Rhône 14N radial engines and was armed with a 20 mm Hispano-Suiza cannon in the nose, two 7.5 mm MAC 1934 machine guns in the wing, with another machine gun flexibly mounted in the rear cockpit, with a ventral cupola housing either a rearward firing machine gun or a camera.
 The second prototype, the MB 170 B3 No.2 was a three seat bomber, with the ventral cupola removed, a revised canopy and larger tail fins.
 After many modifications it became the definitive MB.174.

 After the 50th example was delivered in May 1940, the MB.175 succeeded the MB.174 on the assembly lines in full flow.
 This bomber version, had a redesigned bomb bay capable of carrying bombs of 100–200 kg (220-440 lb), where the MB.174 was limited to 50 kg (110 lb) bombs.
 The MB.175's fuselage was lengthened and widened to accommodate this greater capacity but only 25 were delivered before the armistice.
 They were eventually used in the same reconnaissance units as the MB.174s.

 The MB.176 was a version with Pratt & Whitney R-1830 radials which proved to have poorer performance than the MB.175.
 It was ordered into production to ease demand on the French engine manufacturers.
+However, the availability of the American engines proved to be difficult, and only five aircraft were completed before the armistice.
+Around another 200 airframes were at various stages of construction.

+The MB.177 version was powered by Hispano-Suiza 12Y31 engines, which required extensive redesign of the engine frames.
+Unfortunately, the engines proved to be underpowered and unsuitable.
+A final MB.178 variant was under construction at the time of the Armistice.
+The captured airframe was taken away to Rechlin.

+Production of the MB.175 version recommenced under the German occupation, with the aircraft exported to Germany for use by the Luftwaffe as trainers.